presto-osu/orlis-orcis/orlis/README.md

 "org.apache.commons.codec.net.URLCodec -> wy.ael" is a case in the
 mapping file of ProGuard.
-It means "org.apache.commons.codec.net.URLCodec" is renamed to "wy.ael" in the obfuscated app.
+It means "org.apache.commons.codec.net.URLCodec" is renamed to "wy.ael" in the corresponding obfuscated app.
 Both Allatori and DashO have a similar mapping file.
 Based on the mapping file and the ground truth for unobfuscated apps, the ground truth for obfuscated apps can be built.
 Please refer to the document of each obfuscator for the